MacBook Air Dual Monitor Setup – Getting Started

 For the MacBook Air dual-monitor setup, you’ll need:

-- A DisplayLink- compatible USB adapter or docking station.
+3. A DisplayLink-compatible USB adapter or docking station.

 DisplayLink Software

-For this setup, we will use DisplayLink software to add two monitors to your MacBook Air.
+We will use DisplayLink software to add two monitors to your MacBook Air for this setup.
 This workaround is excellent because it doesn’t reduce the speed of your MacBook.

-DisplayLink also works when your Mac is closed, so no need for concern there.
+DisplayLink also works when your Mac is closed, so there is no need for concern there.

-DisplayLink uses your laptop’s GPU and CPU as well as the installed driver to convert graphics into USB data packets.
+DisplayLink uses your laptop’s GPU, CPU, and the installed driver to convert graphics into USB data packets.

-The data is then sent via a USB cable as packets and converted back to video format and output to the monitors.
+The data is then sent via a USB cable as packets, converted back to video format, and output to the monitors.

 However, DisplayLink has a minor effect on CPU usage.
 Also, you can’t unlock your MacBook Air using your

 Apple Watch when DisplayLink is enabled.
-So you’ll need to keep that in mind before you buy or install anything.
+So, you’ll need to remember before buying or installing anything.

 USB Adapter or Docking Station

-Before you download and install DisplayLink, first shop for a DisplayLink-compatible USB adapter or docking station.
+Before downloading and installing DisplayLink, shop for a DisplayLink-compatible USB adapter or docking station.

-These devices are a bit pricey, but they are required for this setup.
-If you decide to buy the USB adapter or docking station, also consider getting a laptop riser.
+These devices are a bit pricey but are required for this setup.
+Consider getting a laptop riser if you buy a USB adapter or docking station.

 The Dual Monitors